OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-07.md

 ## 1 Chronicles 7:37

-> Bezer, Hod, Shamma, Shilshah, Ithran, and Beera.
+> Bezer, Hod, and Shamma, Shilshah, Ithran, and Beera.

 ---